lakal3/VGE/docs/vdraw.md

 - path splitting
 - or converting path to glyph

-*Path stroking is currently not supported but will support later.*
+*Path stroking is currently not supported but will be supported later.*

 ### Path splitting